Mentoring for career progression

 Someone that you are inspired by or you think has a great attitude and achieved a lot in life, someone that you can relate too and will challenge you and encourage you to keep trying.
 A mentor can be a great sounding board and help with your professional growth.

 Someone not like you........
-Why I hear you ask?
+Why?
 You are looking for someone that will challenge you gently and then a little stronger towards the end to get you out of your comfort zone.
-Someone like you could be too nice, kind and not want to be real or firm with you.
+Someone like you could foster into a wonderful friendship, although they may not want to give you some sound feedback or challenge you.
 You may get a great friendship and not the growth you were after.
 It is about growth afterall.

 How long should it go for?